New York Stock Exchange Building: Planning and construction

 Eight architects were invited to participate in an architectural design competition for a replacement building on the site.
 This competition involved a brief by architects William Ware and Charles W. Clinton.
 The foremost consideration was that the trading floor had to be an open space with few to no interruptions.
 The NYSE solicited proposals for a structure that had banking space on the ground floor, as well as proposals with no such space.
 The plans had to consider the lot's complex topography, unusual shape, underlying ground, and the removal of the large deposit vault.
-Publicist Ivy Lee wrote that the structure was to "be both monumental architecturally and equipped with every device that mechanics, electricity or ingenuity could supply with every resource needed to transact the security trading for the commercial center of the world".
+The publicist Ivy Lee wrote that the structure was to "be both monumental architecturally and equipped with every device that mechanics, electricity or ingenuity could supply with every resource needed to transact the security trading for the commercial center of the world".
+The exchange briefly contemplated an eight-to-nine-story structure with offices above its trading floor, but the NYSE ultimately discarded this proposal as unwieldy.
 The NYSE governors ultimately decided against including a ground-level banking room, which they felt would restrict movement during emergencies.

 In December 1899, the NYSE's governing committee unanimously approved the submission by George B. Post.
 That month, a committee was formed to oversee the construction of the new building.
 Post continued to revise his design during the next year.
 By July 1900, the NYSE had arranged to move to the New York Produce Exchange at Bowling Green while the replacement NYSE Building was being constructed.
 Post filed plans for the building with the New York City Department of Buildings on April 19, 1901.
 Eight days later, the traders stopped working at the old building.
 The cornerstone was laid on September 9, 1901.
 The contractors excavating the site had to work around the old vault, which not only had to be preserved while the new vault and foundations were being built, but had to be delicately demolished afterward.

 Initially, the contractors had planned for the new structure to be completed within one year of the old building's closure.
 Various issues delayed the opening by one year, including difficulty in demolishing the old building, as well as alterations made to the original plan during construction.
 R. H. Thomas, a chairman of the committee that oversaw construction, justified the delay by saying, "Where so many of our members spend the active years of their lives, they are entitled to the best that architectural ingenuity and engineering skill can produce."
 Over two thousand guests attended the building's dedication ceremony on April 22, 1903.
 The event included speeches from Rudolph Keppler, the president of the New York Stock Exchange, and Seth Low, the mayor of New York City.
 The trading floor opened for business the following day.
 The New York Times reported, "When the gavel fell many brokers vied with each other for the honor of making the first business transaction."